AriFordsham/GHCWiki/type-functions-status.md

 Todo (low-level):

+- data/newtype instances may not overlap.
+(Such definitions would always be non-confluent.)
 - In an AT definition, no argument variable may be repeated.
 - Check that the arguments of AT instances coincide with the respective instance arguments of their class.
 - Check that each class instance has a definition for every AT and conversely that that all defined associated types are, in fact, part of the class.
 (Do this in the type checker - GHC does the corresponding checks for methods in the type checker, too.)